ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 Trade-offs: This approach offers simplicity at the cost of performance (in-browser transpilation is slower) and a more limited development ecosystem (no access to the vast npm library of build-time tools and packages).
 A future migration to a build tool like Vite or Create React App could improve performance and developer experience.

 Monolithic State (useAppState) Rationale:
 Why: A single, monolithic custom hook, useAppState.js, manages nearly the entire application state.
 This was chosen over a distributed state management solution (like multiple Contexts or Zustand/Jotai) to enforce a single, traceable source of truth.
 Every state change is explicitly handled by a function returned from this one hook.
-This approach is particularly beneficial in a no-build-step environment as it ensures clear and traceable data flow without the complexities of a compiled setup.
+This approach is particularly beneficial in a no-build-step environment as it ensures clear and traceable data flow without the complexities of a compiled setup. **UPDATED:** This monolithic state now also centralizes the management of asynchronous AI tasks via a new `triggerAiTask` handler, further consolidating complex operational logic and its associated UI feedback (task queue updates, notifications) within a single source.

 Trade-offs: This pattern provides excellent traceability but leads to extensive prop-drilling, where state and handlers must be passed down through many component layers.
 It also means the root <App> component re-renders on almost any state change, requiring careful use of React.memo in child components to prevent performance bottlenecks.